-Radiation therapy — also called radiotherapy — is designed to kill cancer cells that may remain in the breast following surgery.
+Radiation therapy — also called radiotherapy — is designed to kill cancer cells that may remain in the body following surgery.

-Our oncologist will choose the best therapy based on the type, stage and location of your cancer.
+Our oncologist will choose the best therapy for you based on the type, stage and location of your cancer.

 Radiation therapy may be used:

 * As a primary treatment, to destroy cancer cells

 * Before another treatment, to shrink a tumor